List of Shotokan organizations: International Traditional Karate Federation (ITKF)

+Hidetaka Nishiyama (1928–2008) began his karate training in 1943 under Gichin Funakoshi.
+Two years later, while enrolled at Takushoku University, he became a member of the university's karate team.
+He was a co-founder of the All Japan Collegiate Karate Federation and was elected as its first chairman.
+In 1951, Nishiyama became a founding member of the JKA, and was elected to the JKA Board of Directors.
+Nishiyama came to the United States in 1961 and four months later founded the American Amateur Karate Federation (AAKF), as a branch of the JKA.
+In 1968, Nishiyama organized the first World Invitational Karate Tournament held in Los Angeles.

+Following disagreements over organization during the 1st (1970) and 2nd (1973) World Karate Championships, the International Amateur Karate Federation (IAKF) was formed in 1974, with Nishiyama as executive director.

+In 1985, the IAKF changed its name to the International Traditional Karate Federation (ITKF).
+Nishiyama obtained the 10th dan in 2003 from the International San Ten Karate Association.
+He died on November 7, 2008.

 International Shotokan Karate Federation (ISKF)

 Teruyuki Okazaki (1931–2020), 10th dan, leads the International Shotokan Karate Federation (ISKF), a large Shotokan karate organization in North America, South America and the Caribbean.
 Okazaki studied under Gichin Funakoshi and Masatoshi Nakayama, and was integral in the founding of the JKA Instructor Trainee program.
 As part of an effort by Nakayama to spread Shotokan karate internationally, Okazaki came to the United States in 1961.
 Okazaki founded the ISKF in 1977 and it was part of the JKA until June 2007.

 Shotokan Karate-Do International Federation (SKIF)

-Hirokazu Kanazawa (1931–2019), 10th Dan, broke away from the JKA in 1978, and called his organization Shotokan Karate-do International Federation (SKIF).
+Hirokazu Kanazawa (1931–2019), 10th dan, broke away from the JKA in 1978, and called his organization Shotokan Karate-do International Federation (SKIF).
 Kanazawa had studied under Masatoshi Nakayama and Hidetaka Nishiyama, both students of Gichin Funakoshi.
 SKIF introduced elements of tai chi, particularly in the matter of flow and balance, and actively promoted the evolution of Shotokan while maintaining the traditional core of the art.
 Kanazawa was awarded 10th Dan in 2000.